 Recognizing Stock Bottoms with Strong Support

-Unfortunately all too often new Independent Investors and Retail Traders see a fast running stock nearing a topping pattern, and rush to buy it because it has been running up for so long.
+All too often, new Individual Investors and Retail Traders see a fast-running stock nearing a topping candlestick pattern, and rush to buy it because it has been running up for so long.
 It looks as if the stock is never going to stop, pause, or correct.
-However, the longer the stock runs the higher the risk of a Market Correction or at least a long sideways pattern.
+However, the longer the stock runs, the higher the risk of a Market Correction or at least a long sideways candlestick pattern.
 If you have a low capital base or are new to investing and trading, avoid high risk stocks that can suddenly wipe out huge chunks of capital and confidence.

-Below is a candlestick chart example with a daily view of a stock that has been running.
+Below is candlestick chart example #1, with a Daily View of a stock that has been running.

 Martha Stokes CMT